Skip to main content

 From now on, use your new user for logging in.

-Step 4: set up your firewall and install fail2ban
+Step 4: configure your firewall and basic VPS security

-Now that you're connected to your VPS, it's time to secure it.
-First, you’ll set up a basic firewall to only allow essential types of traffic (like web and SSH access).
+Now that your VPS is up and running, it's time to secure it.
+First, you’ll set up a basic firewall for VPS to only allow essential types of traffic (like web and SSH access).
 Then, you'll install Fail2Ban, a tool that helps protect your server from repeated brute-force login attempts.

 All of the commands below should be entered into the same terminal or SSH window you opened in Step 2.